abernier/abernier/articles/drafts/react-confetti.md

 myConfetti();
 </script>
 ```
-We create a `myConfetti` instance, that is a function we can call to fire confettis.
+We create a `myConfetti` instance, that is a function we can call later to fire confettis.

 [Codepen](https://codepen.io/abernier/pen/NWzYXwv)